College Internet, Network, Hardware, Software, and Data Applications and Technology Usage

 when the system involves a variety of users.
 If you feel that you can identify a security

 problem that is in any way associated with Mott Community College's connection to

-the Internet, you should notify either a system administrator or an appropriate person
+the Internet, you should notify either a system administrator at [email protected] or

 defined as any malicious attempt to harm or destroy hardware, software, or data on

 this system on the Internet as a whole, or at any of the agencies or other computer

 networks that are affiliated with or connected to the MICHNET Internet backbone.
 This

 includes, but is not limited to, the uploading and/or creation of computer viruses.